lompatapp/LOMPATAPI/README.md

 2. **Make a request**: Use the sample JSON requests bellow as a template.
 3. **Handle the response**: Implement logic to use the API's JSON data on your app.

-## Pricing

-Our Email Validation API is offered at a flat rate of **$55 per month**.
-This plan includes unlimited email validations, allowing you to check as many emails as needed without any additional charges.
-This pricing structure is designed to be simple and predictable, making it easy for businesses of all sizes to budget for their email validation needs.

-### What's Included:

-- **Unlimited Email Validations**: Validate as many emails as you need each month without worrying about per-email costs.
-- **Full Access to All Features**: Enjoy access to all the features listed in our documentation, including basic validations, domain checks, and advanced analytics like domain age and social media presence verifications.
-- **No Hidden Fees**: The monthly fee is all-inclusive.
-There are no setup fees or hidden charges.

 ## API Base URL

 **Base URL**: `https://lompat.app/v/1/`